NASA-NAVO/navo-workshop/content/reference_notebooks/votables.md

   toc_window_display: true
 ---

+# VO Tables

-# Creating a VO Table from a CSV file
+## Create a VO Table from an Astropy Table

 +++

 There are several ways of doing this, and there are a few object layers here, which can be confusing:

 - Standard [astropy Table](https://docs.astropy.org/en/stable/table/) objects
 - [Votable Table](https://docs.astropy.org/en/stable/api/astropy.io.votable.tree.Table.html#astropy.io.votable.tree.Table) objects
 - [Votable VOTableFile](https://docs.astropy.org/en/stable/api/astropy.io.votable.tree.VOTableFile.html#astropy.io.votable.tree.VOTableFile) objects (may contain multiple votable Tables)

 Although some things can be done with generic astropy Tables, other VO operations can only be done with VO Tables or VOTableFile objects.

 This is easiest to see with an example.

 ```{code-cell} ipython3
 import io, numpy